Family Relations

-Family Relations (Родня) is a 1981 Soviet drama film directed by Nikita Mikhalkov.
+Family Relations (Родня) is a 1981 Soviet comedy-drama film directed by Nikita Mikhalkov.

 Plot

-A rural woman Mariya Konovalova (Nonna Mordyukova) goes to the regional center to visit her daughter Nina (Svetlana Kryuchkova), and beloved granddaughter Irishka (Fedor Stukov).
-A good and simple-minded woman can not imagine what kind of world they are living - the dearest and, perhaps, the only people close to her.
-Trying to deal with their ideas about life and being willing to improve her daughter's difficult relationship with her ex-husband, she brings them all to a lot of grief.
+A rural woman, Mariya Konovalova (Nonna Mordyukova) travels to the regional center to visit her daughter Nina (Svetlana Kryuchkova), and her beloved granddaughter Irishka (Fedor Stukov).
+This good-natured and simple-minded woman cannot imagine the world they are living in - the dearest and perhaps the only people close to her.
+In her attempts to understand their views on life and improve her daughter’s strained relationship with her ex-husband, she inadvertently brings them all a great deal of grief.